nolanlawson/css-talk-2022/markdown.md

 Rendering (Style/Layout), or Paint.

 As you can see, the purple part is not the most important part, but it can be quite big.
 For the third site in particular, it's worth looking into.

-And even for the other ones, if you manage to find a quick win, then there are 2.6s and 3.5s (respectively) that can be improved!
-Finding that time in a large JavaScript app can be hard.
+And even for the others, in absolute terms, 2.6s and 3.5s are pretty big!
+If we can find some quick wins here, that would be great.

 ---
 exclude: true